Workshop Program

 QUIC

 A Performance Perspective on Web Optimized Protocol Stacks: TCP+TLS+HTTP/2 vs. QUIC.
-Talk

 Konrad Wolsing (RWTH Aachen University), Jan Rüth (RWTH Aachen University), Klaus Wehrle (RWTH Aachen University), and Oliver Hohlfeld (RWTH Aachen University).

-Performance Measurements of QUIC Communications.
-Talk
+Performance Measurements of QUIC Communications

 Fabio Bulgarella (Politecico di Torino), Mauro Cociglio (Telecom Italia), Giuseppe Fioccola (Huawei Technologies), Guido Marchetto (Politecnico di Torino), and Riccardo Sisto (Politecnico di Torino).